-Deborah Sheppard, PhD, is a sociologist, poet, playwright and performer.
-She taught at York and Concordia Universities and has given many public talks related to gender, work and family, as well as numerous poetry readings.
-She and Vinzenzo Sestito have co-authored three one-woman plays, “Hear the Crows’ Wings”, “A Minyan of One”, and “Green Spears and Pomegranate Seeds” which she continues to perform.
+Deborah Sheppard, PhD, was a sociologist, poet, playwright and performer.
+She taught at York and Concordia Universities and gave many public talks related to gender, work and family, as well as numerous poetry readings.
+She and Vinzenzo Sestito co-authored three one-woman plays, “Hear the Crows’ Wings”, “A Minyan of One”, and “Green Spears and Pomegranate Seeds” which she performed for several years.

 “Moonhorse has reconnected me to the world of dance and to a remarkable community of artists.
 My own creativity continues to be inspired by Claudia and the work that she has created and nourished in others.”